-Self-payments during remodeling or restoration
+Self-payments during remodeling or restoration Applicable to most employees

-If your work place closes or partially closes because it's being remodeled or restored, you may make self-payments to continue your coverage until your work place reopens.
+If your work place closes or partially closes because it's being remodeled or restored, you may make self-payments to continue your coverage, up to the level of benefits (Class I or Class II) you had immediately prior to the closure, until your work place reopens.
 However, you may only make self-payments for up to 18 months from the date your work place closed.

 However, if the facility is not reopened, if you are not recalled, or if you decline recall, no further self-payments will be accepted to continue your coverage.
 Your coverage will terminate on the last day of the month for which a payment was last accepted.
-However, you may be eligible for COBRA coverage (see page G-22).
+However, you may be eligible for COBRA coverage (see page G-24).